wzy816/indexes/README.md

 # INDEXES

-A list of blogs, papers and codes that are beautifully indexed.
+A list of books, papers and codes that are beautifully indexed.